State Law Guide · Updated January 2026

 What is the maximum HOA fine in California?

 Under AB 130 (effective 2022), California HOA fines are capped at $100 per violation unless the violation creates a documented threat to health and safety.
-Many HOAs are unaware of this cap and attempt to impose higher fines, which are voidable under Civil Code Section 5855(g).
+Fines above this cap exceed the statutory limit — Civil Code Section 5855(g) makes the excess voidable regardless of the reason given.

 Can my HOA fine me without a hearing in California?